davidadeogun/toolshare/README.md

 npm i & npm run dev

 # Contribute
-We welcome contributions to make Tools Share even better.
+Contributions to make Tools Share application even better are welcome.
 If you have suggestions or want to contribute, please fork the repository and create a pull request.

-# Licence
-This project is licensed under the MIT License - see the LICENSE.md file for details.